dcernst/dcernst.github.io/_posts/2015-09-12-friendship-paradox.md

 ---
-title: The Friendship Paradox: Your friends, on average, have more friends than you do (Talk)
+title: 'The Friendship Paradox: Your friends, on average, have more friends than you do (Talk)'
 author: Dana Ernst
 layout: post
 permalink: /friendship-paradox/